engin100/980/labs/lab-7.md

 After the lab, every student will be required to peer review the PCBs of three other teams.

-Peer reviews are due by 11:59pm on Tuesday, October 24th, 2023.
+Peer reviews are due by 11:59pm on Tuesday, October 29th, 2024.
 There is a canvas assignment as well as a google form that must be filled out for each review.

 ## Peer Review and Final Submission

-- [ ] Submit your error-free DRC screenshot and all project files to the designated Google Drive folder by **October 17th, 2023, 11:59pm**.
+- [ ] Submit your error-free DRC screenshot and all project files to the designated Google Drive folder by **October 22nd, 2024, 11:59pm**.
-- [ ] Peer review three other teams' PCBs using provided rubrics by **October 24th, 2023, 11:59pm**.
+- [ ] Peer review three other teams' PCBs using provided rubrics by **October 29th, 2024, 11:59pm**.

 Remember, accuracy and collaboration are essential.
-Reach out to IAs, Professor Ridley, or the **#lab-help** channel on Slack for assistance if needed.
+Reach out to the IAs or the **#lab-help** channel on Slack for assistance if needed.
 Good luck with your PCB design!